ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-04-Switches.md

 A) They are more durable

-B) They have particularly low contact resistance
+B) They don't corrode

 C) They are cheaper

-D) They don't corrode
+D) They have particularly low contact resistance

 ---

-B) They have particularly low contact resistance
+D) They have particularly low contact resistance

 ///